sanaullahcode/week4-lab-submission/README.md

 ### Lab Overview

-This repository contains the complete lab work for Week 4 of Software Construction and Development course.
+This repository contains the complete lab work for Software Construction and Development course.
 All four labs have been completed and implemented in Python.

 ---